Nick Brown

 Tools used: Python / Flask, Keras, Theano

-Inspired by Silicon Valley's Not Hotdog, this simple app detects whether an uploaded image is Watkins (the Bookshelf mascot) or not, using a deep neural network.
+Inspired by Silicon Valley's Not Hotdog, this simple app detects whether an uploaded image is Watkins (the Bookshelf mascot) or not, using a convolutional neural network based on VGG16.
 Yeah, it's overkill.
+And yeah, image models have come a long way since 2017!

 MetaSeek